 Optimize the mode in which clients access the cluster

-In a Kubernetes cluster, clients such as applications or kubectl clients obtain cluster resource information from the API server.
-When the amount of resources in the cluster grows but the client still sends requests at the same frequency, the requests may overload the control planes.
+In a Kubernetes cluster, clients obtain cluster resource information from the API server.
+As resources in the cluster grows, frequent client queries may overload the control planes.
 Consequently, the control planes may respond slowly or even crash.
-Therefore, you need to plan the size of resources to be accessed and the access frequency before you access resources deployed in a Kubernetes cluster.
-We recommend that you read the following suggestions when you want to access resources in a large cluster.
+Therefore, you must plan the size of resources to be accessed and the access frequency.
+We recommend that you read the following suggestions:

 Preferably use informers to access the local cache